ajwahir/cfd/README.md

 ## This project is for code.fun.do ShowCase 2018

 This is a platform for Smart Health and Cognition Monitoring.
-When, a person is front of the computer and webcam is not in use, we us computer vision techniques monioter a person's mood, pulse rate and track his/her eye-gaze to check if he is distrcted.
+When, a person is front of the computer and webcam is not in use, we use computer vision techniques to monioter a person's mood, pulse rate and track his/her eye-gaze to check if he/she is distrcted.

-All the features are modular and can be activated according to the need
+All the features are modular and can be activated according to the need.

-Its web-based gui and have real time pulse rate monitoring system with real-time plot and can be accessible by the doctors for continious monitoring of the emotions and pulse.
+It's a  web-based gui and have real time pulse rate monitoring system with real-time plot and can be accessed by the doctors for continious monitoring of the emotions and pulse.

-Also, and interactive prompts with video suggessions depending on your current mood.
+Also, an interactive prompts with video suggessions depending on your current mood is displayed.

 More modules can be added, depending on the application.